Applying to the Center for Environmental Research and Education

 - International Student Form.

-- Students who wish to take graduate science classes but are not interested in earning an advanced degree may apply for "Special Student" status.
-See the Special Student Application Instructions for more information.
+Students who wish to take graduate science classes but are not interested in earning an advanced degree may apply for "Special Student Status."

 Fall admission: July 1